 COVID-19 help and advice for the community

-The steps everyone can take to reduce the risk now:
+The steps everyone can take to reduce the risk:

 - Wash your hands often with soap and running water, for at least 20 seconds.
 Paper towel is best used for drying them and continue to use hand-sanitiser when out and about.

 - Try not to touch your eyes, nose or mouth.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue cough or sneeze into your elbow.

 - Clean and disinfect high touch surfaces particularly mobile phones regularly.